nodejs/next-10/CONSTITUENCY-NEEDS.md

   made by the project.
 * A seat at the table when important decisions are being made.
 * Ability to advocate for work (bug fixes and features) that unblocks customers
-* A level playing field so that they can contribute on an equal basis with other people and/or organizations
+* A level playing field so that they have equal opportunity to contribute as other people and/or organizations

 ## Consumable APIs and Docs